 Flames' Mike Smith: Gets starting nod

-Smith will guard the goal in Saturday's home game against the Predators, Derek Wills of Sportsnet 960 The Fan reports.
+Smith will guard the goal in Wednesday's home game against the Flyers, Pat Steinberg of Sportsnet 960 The Fan reports.

-Smith was unbeatable in his last start Thursday against the Wild, turning aside all 31 shots en route to a 2-0 shutout victory.
-The veteran backstop will look to stay sharp and pick up a sixth consecutive victory in a home matchup with a Nashville club that's averaging 3.31 goals per game on the road this campaign, sixth in the NHL.
+Smith has been red hot over the past few weeks, picking up six consecutive wins while posting an admirable 1.59 GAA and .936 save percentage over that span.
+The 36-year-old netminder will look to keep rolling and secure his 12th victory of the season in a home matchup with a Flyers team that's averaging 3.29 goals per game on the road this campaign, sixth in the NHL.

 More News